Tacubaya metro station: March 2020 train crash

 On March 10, 2020, at about 23:37 local time (05:37 GMT), two trains crashed while both were going towards Observatorio station.
 The first train, No. 38, was parked at Tacubaya's platform when it was hit by another train, No. 33, that came in reverse at 70 km/h.
 According to official reports, 1 person died and 41 were injured, all inside train No. 33; people in train No. 38 were evacuated moments before the crash.
 Observatorio, Tacubaya and Juanacatlán stations were closed temporarily for repairs.
 Authorities from the Sistema Transporte Colectivo Metro believe the crash was caused due to a failure in the train systems coupled with a 7-degree slope that propelled train No. 33 for a kilometer (0.62 mi), that occurred after performing a parking maneuver at Observatorio station.

+2024 stabbing attack

+On 19 November 2024, a man stabbed four people at the Line 7 platforms.
+The attacker was arrested.

 General information

 The station was built on many levels, in order to accommodate the connecting lines.
 It has a maze of long, wide corridors between the lines' platforms, which are equipped with escalators.
 This station's exits connect with many zones of Tacubaya neighborhood, such as Parque Lira, a local market and the offices of the Miguel Hidalgo borough administration.

 Metro Tacubaya has facilities for the handicapped, four cultural displays, as well as a medical module and a cyber center where users can access internet through a computer; both services are free.
 The mural Del códice al mural by Guillermo Ceniceros can be found inside the station in Line 1 platforms.

 The station serves the neighborhood of the same name.
 It was in this area of Mexico City where the French pastry chef had his shop that was damaged in 1828, an incident that lead to the Pastry War a decade later.